Contact Us - AMCHP Staff

 Director, Public Policy and Government Affairs; Public Policy & Government Affairs Team

-Amy Haddad is the associate director for government affairs at AMCHP.
-In this role, she leads our work to advocate for Title V appropriations; supporting AMCHP’s policy priorities; representing AMCHP in various policy coalitions; and helping support the Legislative and Health Care Finance Committee.
+Amy Haddad is the director of policy and government affairs at AMCHP.
+In this role, she leads our work to advocate for Title V appropriations; she promotes AMCHP's policy priorities, represents AMCHP in various policy coalitions, and supports the Legislative and Health Care Finance Committee.
 Prior to assuming this position, she served in the associate director of government affairs role for over three years.
-Before joining AMCHP, Ms. Haddad served as the Director of Public Policy for Children’s Cause for Cancer Advocacy and brings over seven years of Capitol Hill experience, including six years as Legislative Assistant to Rep. Lois Capps (D-CA).
+Before joining AMCHP, Ms. Haddad served as the director of public policy for Children's Cause for Cancer Advocacy and brings over seven years of Capitol Hill experience, including six years as legislative assistant to Rep. Lois Capps (D-CA).
 In addition, she spent over two years living in Tel Aviv as the country director of a small nonprofit organization.
 She holds a Bachelor of Arts degree from Emory University in Atlanta, Ga.

 Program Associate, Workforce and Leadership Development; Program Team

 Nisa Hussain is the program associate for the workforce and leadership development team.
 Ms. Hussain brings valuable experience in program coordination, committee management, digital education material development and working with focus groups, as well as collecting qualitative and quantitative data.
 During her internship at the National Center for Health Research, Ms. Hussain's responsibilities spanned from writing health blog posts and editing newsletters to managing website content.
 She graduated from the University of Maryland, College Park with a Bachelor of Science in community health.
 At AMCHP, she focuses on supporting event management for the National MCH Workforce Development Center, staff liaising the WDC Advisory Committee, maintaining the workforce development web pages and advancing other leadership development efforts and initiatives.

 Specialist, Family Engagement and Leadership Development; Program Team